Sven-I-Am/challenge-php-guestbook/README.md

       * I had to combine the profanity filter and the defacement protection into one method and filter out profanities before filtering out bad intent code :heavy_check_mark:
         * the defacement check still shows the written code as is, just in case someone wants to share a code snippet this will still allow it without running the actual code
       * Now featuring smileys! :heavy_check_mark:
+      * The user can now select the number of posts they want to have displayed :heavy_check_mark:
+      * I also added error messages when either input field is left empty :heavy_check_mark:
+  * :tada: **done with the extras now! :tada:
+  * final push of the project at :clock3: 14:45

 ## To Do